yschoe/yschoe.github.io/_posts/2021-05-10--NEAT--How-single-cell-organisms-can-reach-its-life-s-goal-with-such-simple-machinary-.markdown

 ---
 layout: post
-title:  "[NEAT] How single-cell organisms can reach its life's goal with such simple machinary!"
+title:  "[NEAT][Choe] How single-cell organisms can reach its life's goal with such simple machinary!"
 date:   May 10, 2021
 categories: none
 ---